 Twin Falls County Workforce Trends PDF

-Jerome County’s* population has grown steadily, rising 18 percent from 19,331 in 2004 to 22,818 in 2014 in response to strong economic and infrastructure development.
-Jerome is the county seat and by far the largest city at 11,189.
-Hilex Poly, a plastic grocery bag manufacturer, and Idaho Milk Products, a state-of-the-art milk processing plant, are examples of the newer companies requiring workers with higher-than-average skill levels.
-The dairy industry continues to be a major force driving the local economy, drawing feeder businesses such as Jerome Cheese, Darigold and Commercial Creamery.
+Jerome County’s* population grew 1.1 percent from 2017.
+It rose 13 percent from 21,217 in 2008 to 24,015 in 2018.
+Jerome is the county seat and by far the largest city at 11,636.
+Novolex, a plastic grocery bag manufacturer, and Idaho Milk Products, a state-of-the-art milk processing plant, are examples of the newer companies requiring workers with higher-than-average skill levels.
+The dairy industry continues to be a major force driving the local economy, drawing feeder businesses such as Agropur, previously known as Jerome Cheese, Darigold and Commercial Creamery.
 Old Hickory Sheds filled the former Con Paulos auto dealership while new schools and a new senior center were constructed during the Great Recession.

 Pre-recession, affordable housing also grew and commercial interests sought locations close to the interstate and highway systems.
-New construction for community services include a $12.1 million new jail scheduled to open in 2016 and waste water infrastructure improvements judicially confirmed after voters denied the bond request - a $35.8 million investment.
-The Jerome School District is expanding and improving as enrollment grows.
+Most recently, construction for community services includes a $12.1 million new jail, waste water infrastructure improvements judicially confirmed after voters denied the bond request—a $35.8 million investment and the Jerome School District is expanding facilities and improving learning opportunities as enrollment grows.

 |Jerome County Demographics*|

-Blaine County’s* population rose 3.2 percent from 20,811 in 2004 to 21,482 in 2014, slow growth in the second half of the decade eroded gains during the good economic times in the first half.
-Hailey is the county seat and largest town at 8,014.
+Blaine County’s* population rose 5.4 percent from 21,477 in 2008 to 22,601 in 2018, slower than previous high growth decades.
+Population losses in 2010 and 2011 exacerbated the slow growth trend.
+The year-over-year growth is at 1.5 percent.
+Hailey is the county seat and largest town at 8,282.
 Beautiful mountains and virtually unlimited recreational opportunities make Blaine County a destination for visitors, both domestic and international.
-The world famous Sun Valley Ski Resort reported 358,717 skier days during the 2014-2015 season, up 3 percent from last year.
+The world famous Sun Valley Ski Resort reported a record number of skier days during the 2018-2019 season, over 400,000.

 |Blaine County Demographics*|

 The population of Minidoka County* is growing after a series of starts and stops.
-Incremental increases in five of the last six years produced a 6 percent increase over the decade to 20,323 in 2014.
-Rupert, the county seat, has an estimated population of 5,673 for 2014.
+Incremental increases in eight of the last 10 years produced a 7.4 percent increase over the decade to 20,825 in 2018.
+Rupert, the county seat, has an estimated population of 5,814 for 2017.
 The downtown core has retained its historic buildings including the iconic Wilson Theatre, renovated with community collaboration.
 The downtown plaza is one of the few remaining in Idaho, continuing to be the centerpiece of the community.

 |Minidoka County Demographics*|